-Porcelain veneers are one of the most popular cosmetic dentistry treatment options at Dr. Jerry Strauss’s New Jersey dental practice.
+Porcelain dental veneers in Totowa, New Jersey, are one of the most popular cosmetic dentistry treatment options at our dental practice.
 Versatile and effective, these small pieces of porcelain cover imperfect teeth to create a more beautiful smile.

-If a dull smile has left you feeling self-conscious or even ashamed of your smile, porcelain veneers treatment with Dr. Strauss at Aesthetic Dental Care can help.
-The dentist welcomes you to meet with him to discuss your specific problems and whether porcelain veneers are the most appropriate option.
-If the two of you determine that veneers aren’t suitable for your needs, Dr. Strauss can recommend a better course of action with another cosmetic or restorative dentistry treatment.
+If a dull smile has left you feeling self-conscious or even ashamed of your smile, porcelain veneers treatment with our dentist at Aesthetic Dental Care of New Jersey can help.
+Dr. Jerry M. Strauss welcomes you to meet to discuss your specific problems and whether porcelain veneers are the most appropriate option.
+If we determine that veneers are not suitable for your needs, Dr. Strauss can recommend a better course of action with another cosmetic or restorative dentistry treatment.

 What Can Veneers Treat?